SSRISANTOSHI/GDSC-Competitive-Programming-Code-/README.md

 Acknowledgements:

-I would like to thank my college for providing me this opportunity to showcase my talent by coding the programming problems in Python programming language.
+I would like to thank my college for providing me this wonderful opportunity to showcase my talent in coding the programming problems using Python programming language.